 PEGI – 18

 Prior to Shadow Fall, none of the Killzone games ever appealed to me.
 They just seemed like another clone of Call of Duty or Battlefield; just with a more futuristic setting with no outstanding gameplay features or any means of leaving any kind of lasting impression on me.
 After playing Shadow Fall, I discovered that I was more or less proven right.
 Despite how great the game looks, it does just play out relatively like any generic first-person shooter, but with an element of stealth added in.
 To me, Killzone: Shadow Fall is a pretty typical launch title; made simply to showcase the capabilities of it’s console in terms of both graphics and controls.

 Graphics – 9.5/10

 When I first aid eyes on this game, I’d never seen anything like it before.
 There was clearly an unfathomable amount of detail put into making this game look as stunning as possible in both graphical design and conceptual design.
-But I think the standout feature for me was how level in the middle of the game were set out.
-A lot of them are set in slums were the effects of the game’s events become most apparent.
+But I think the standout feature for me was how to levels in the middle of the game was set out.
+A lot of them are set in slums where the effects of the game’s events become most apparent.
 People being exiled and left to fend for themselves as a result of events such as war and political decline; things like that have happened throughout the course of human history.
 And it’s portrayed in a very realistic manner.

 Gameplay – 5/10